kbressem/bert-for-radiology/models/README.md

 Models created from scripts in this repository will be stored here, if the code is executed on a local machine.
 As the size of the models varies between 400 MB and 2 GB, our created models were not uploaded to GitHub.
-They can be downloaded at: sharepoint.charite.de
+They can be downloaded soon at: sharepoint.charite.de